 You can increase your equity share

 When your financial situation allows, you can increase your share of the equity.
 This must be done by a minimum of 5% in a year.
-You can usually do this until you own your home outright although the Scottish Government can retain 10% in some cases.
+You can usually do this until you own your home outright.
+However, the Scottish Government can retain 10% in some cases.
 Known as a ‘golden share’, this only tends to occur in regions where fewer affordable homes are available.
 Ask your solicitor to check whether there is a ‘golden share’ clause in your shared equity agreement.

 What happens when you sell the property?

-There’s nothing to stop you from selling your property but how much you receive from the sale proceeds depends on a couple of factors.
+There’s nothing to stop you from selling your property.
+However, how much you receive from the sale proceeds depends on a couple of factors.
 You will receive a percentage based on your share of the equity.
 For example, if you own 60% of the equity, you will receive 60% of the sale proceeds and the government will receive the other 40%.
 Out of the 60% that’s due to you, you must first repay your outstanding mortgage.

 The LIFT New Supply scheme